David-L-R/David-L-R/README.md

 Are you a talented web developer with a passion for mentoring young professional in their career-change path? contact me (david.rajcher@masterschool.com).
 We offer part-time (5 hours weekly) position along side your "day job".

+## 📢📢📢 Startups Listen Up 📢📢📢

+I have an awesome proposal for you!
+Do you have too many projects in the backlog that you never seem to have the time to complete?

+At Masterschool, we launched our pilot program of project-based unpaid internships.
+We supply you with a senior developer and a team of 2-5 developers.

+We will help you break down your business needs into technical terms so the developers can tackle them easily!

+If it sounds interesting to you, comment in this thread or contact me personally.

 ----

 ## 🔨 What I Do